 - Research reputable contractors.
 After the property passes inspection, research reputable contractors.
 You may want to get three or four competitive estimates to ensure you're getting the best price for the job.
 Have the contractor do an inspection of their own to make sure that they can complete the work in a timely fashion.

 - Schedule a meeting with your consultant and contractor.
 Finalize the estimate and contract with your 203k consultant and contractor.
-Be prepared to compromise on some wish list items in order to give priority to essential repairs.
+Be willing to compromise on some wish list items in order to give priority to essential repairs.

 - Order an appraisal.
 Finalize your loan amount by ordering an appraisal on your desired property.